kaustuvdatta/PFNano/README.md

 cd PhysicsTools/PFNano/
 git checkout origin RunIISummer20_production
 ```
+## Local Usage and setup:
-## Local Usage: (Outdated/parts not relevant; this is taken from the official repo which was built up to work with nanoAODv9, but everything below generally applies for nanoAODv9 production, in principle-KD)
+(Outdated/parts not relevant; this is taken from the official repo which was built up to work with nanoAODv8 not 9, but everything below generally applies for nanoAODv9 production and this branch has been otherwise updated for compatibility with v9 as stated before)

 There are python config files ready to run in `PhysicsTools/PFNano/test/` for the UL campaign of nanoAODv8, named `nano106Xv8_on_mini106X_201*_data_NANO.py`.
 Notice that the current version can create 4 types of files depending on the PF candidates content.
 In this files, for simplicity, the 4 options are included but only one is commented out for use.
 For instance: